thales-markets/thales-improvement-proposals/TIPs/TIP-58.md

 Allowing Thales traders to also use other types of stablecoins when trading with the AMM, was frequently proposed as a solution that would increase UX and onboarding for many new traders that have no sUSD exposure.

-This TIP proposes to introduce an implementation that allows Thales traders to directly trade with the Thales AMM with USDC, USDT or DAI as well.
-Traders will be able to position on Thales markets with these stablecoins, while the contract will swap to sUSD in the background before executing the trade.
+This TIP proposes to introduce an implementation that allows Thales traders to directly trade with the Thales AMM with USDC, USDT or DAI as well by **seamlessly swapping them to sUSD in the same transaction**.
+Traders will be able to position on Thales markets with these stablecoins, while the contract will swap to sUSD in the background using the sUSD+3CRV Curve pool before executing the trade.
 First iteration of this solution will allow only **purchases** of Positional Tokens, while Exercising and Selling will be supported on the next iteration of this implementation.

 ## Motivation